OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

     The difference between the two is that `params` contains parameters that are subject to be changed frequently.
 Most naturrally these would be parameters to be estimated.
 Parameters which determine shapes of arrays or the number of computational steps have to be set in the `model_specs` dictionary.
 The distinction arises from the functionality of the `jax` library, which allows just in time compiling.
 More on this in the background section.

     Every user function can access both of these dictionaries, by including it in the signature.
 The five core parameters of the model, can be stored in either of the two objects.
-These are:
+It is required to specify them in one of the two.
+The five core parameters are:

     - `discount_factor`: The discount factor
     - `interest_rate`: The interest rate